the Chromium logo

 Before trying to read a Frame Viewer trace, a few fundamentals:

-After its loaded, the page changes in response to two inputs: user interaction mediated by the user agent (default pressed button styles, scrolling, etc) and updates to the DOM from JavaScript.
+After it's loaded, the page changes in response to two inputs: user interaction mediated by the user agent (default pressed button styles, scrolling, etc) and updates to the DOM from JavaScript.
 From there, a cascade of effects through several rendering sub-systems eventually produces new pixels on the user’s screen.

 The main subsystems are: